 About Us

-Time Sequence Controller
+811B Time Sequence Controller

-Two microprocessors are used by the display system and the sequence controller.
 Three cycle counters are supplied, and each can be individually cleared.

 The unit includes a complete user interface.
 There's a rugged operator keypad and a bright display that is visible from twenty feet.

-The device was designed to be a direct upgrade replacement for older style disk, drum, and electronic sequencers.
-The control is self contained and built into a rugged steel enclosure that fits into the same machine panel cutouts as older style sequencers.
-Solid state relays are used to provide AC or DC outputs for control of the machine's external solenoid valves and loads.These outputs are programmed by the user to be on or off during any step time.
+The device was designed to be a direct upgrade replacement for older style disk, drum, and electronic sequencers that had been produced by Bristol, Taylor, Tennor, and McNeil but are no longer available.
+The control is self contained and built into a rugged steel enclosure that fits into the same machine panel cutouts as these older style sequencers.
+NO/NC pairs of solid state relays are used to provide 120VAC/3.5A outputs for control of the machine's external solenoid valves and loads.
+These outputs are programmed by the user to be On or Off during any step time.

-Ten different timing sequences of up to 99 steps each with up to 10 hours per step are stored in the system's non-volatile EEPROM memory.
-The current operating status of the controller is saved in non-volatile NOVRAM memory when power is lost.
-The controller is restored to that status when power returns and will continue from that point in its step program as if nothing happened.
+Ten different timing sequences of up to 99 steps each with up to 10 hours per step are stored in the system's non-volatile memory.
+The current operating status of the controller is saved in non-volatile memory when power is lost.
+The controller is restored to that status when power returns and will then continue from that point in its step program as if nothing happened.